Yirrkala

 Yirrkala is home to the Buku-Larrnggay Mulka Centre, one of Australia's largest and most acclaimed Indigenous art centres, representing over 300 Yolngu artists working in bark painting, sculpture, and traditional media.
 The community has a strong cultural identity rooted in Yolngu Matha language and traditions, and is widely respected for its contribution to Australian art and land rights history.
 Nhulunbuy provides access to essential services, schools, and a regional airport with connections to Darwin, while Yirrkala itself maintains a vibrant community school and health clinic.

-Yirrkala falls under postcode 880 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Mulka electorate.
+Yirrkala falls under postcode 880 and is governed by the East Arnhem Council (Local Government Area).
+For federal elections, residents vote in the electorate of Lingiari, while state elections fall under the Mulka electorate.

 📍 Location